FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 27th May 2024.md

 amended), the approval of the Council be and is hereby given to the disposal of 24, Walnut

-Court, Kennedy Park, Limerick, to Joanne Griffin, Legal Personal Representative (LPR) of--- 3
+Court, Kennedy Park, Limerick, to Joanne Griffin, Legal Personal Representative (LPR) of
+---
+3

 Desmond Hayes, deceased, for the sum of €195.42, the disposal to be by way of Deed of